scalar/scalar/packages/scalar.aspnetcore/README.md

 And see it in action here:

-1. Switch to the playground: `cd playground`
+1. Switch to the playground: `cd playground/Scalar.AspNetCore.Playground`
 2. Start the playground: `dotnet run`
 3. Open this URL in the browser: <http://localhost:5056/scalar/v1>